Tesselay/edu_project-collection/README.md

 ```
 ### Exam 2
 ```
-Second exam of first year.
 Procedural Text-RPG with additional functionalites.
 You can play singleplayer or local multiplayer.
 In singpleplayer you can create a character, again with stat system classes, now with level system and randomly generated characters.
 You play on a field where you can move between fields, which either have an empty room, healing room, monster fight, boss fight or end boss fight.
-Has multiple difficulties.
+Has multiple difficulties and some story.
 Multiplayer pits two players against each other on an empty playfield.
 Every player has units, which can attack enemy units.
 ```
 ### Exam 3
 ```
-Third exam of first year.
 OOP Text-RPG with additional functionalities.
 Added random events, weapons and improved fight system.
 Uses extensive ingame menu, with ability to create multiple characters, create groups and add characters to them, as well as save them to a file.
 Lacks boss fights.
 ```
 ### Exam 4
 ```
-Last assignment/release of the first year and Text-RPG, again with multiple additions (Storyline, bossfights, weapons, etc.).
-Multiple files.
+OOP Text-RPG with additional functionalities.
+Added playfield and story and improved class system, otherwise based on exam 3.
 ```

 <br />